• Skip to primary navigation

 My daughter loves to crack the eggs

-My daughter loves to spend time in the kitchen with me and we couldn’t be happier.
-She is a Chef’s daughter after all!
-Little by little we have developed a repertoire of simple recipes that are fun for her to cook and to eat.
+My kids love to spend time in the kitchen with me and we couldn’t be happier.
+They are Chef's kids after all!
+Little by little we have developed a repertoire of simple recipes that are fun for them to cook and to eat.

 One of our absolute favorites is French Toast.
-Perfect for a decadent weekend brunch but also fun for a Tuesday when you are trying to stretch out meal time as long as possible.
-I love this recipe because it is high in protein and does not use sugar.
-As well, the measurements do not need to be precise for the end result to be tasty.
+Perfect for a decadent weekend brunch but also fun for a Tuesday evening breakfast for dinner.
+As mentioned, the measurements do not need to be precise for the end result to be tasty.
 Kids tend to spill on the counter when mixing and that is ok here.
 It is nearly impossible to mess up this recipe!

 Le Chef’s Wife French Toast Recipe